tejlibre/dsi-nlp-news/README.md

 ### Text generation

-## Final report
+## Report
-Links to final report and supporting notebooks
+I detailed report on there different aspects of this project can be found [here](https://github.com/tejlibre/dsi-nlp-news/blob/dev/Notebooks/Final%20Report.ipynb).
+Additonal supporting notebooks are also refered to in this report and can be found in the [notebooks](https://github.com/tejlibre/dsi-nlp-news/tree/dev/Notebooks) folder.

 ## Usage